getAlby/oauth2server/README.md

 - Allow an application to make payments automatically on your behalf, maybe with some monthly budget.

 ### Getting started
-All examples are using `httpie`
+All examples are using [httpie](https://httpie.io)
-- Get an "admin" token for your lndhub account using your login and password:
+- Get an "admin" token for your lndhub account using your lndhub login and password:
 	```
 	http POST https://lndhub.regtest.getalby.com/auth login=$login password=$password
 	```